Your anti-TPO antibody levels mean that your thyroid may be functioning sub-optimally.

 While you have glandular damage it’s actually possible to have episodes where thyroid hormone pumps into the body due to the damage and may cause symptoms of hyperthyroidism.

-Below I've included a chart which tracks the TSH and FT4 levels over time in autoimmune thyroiditis and Hashimoto's disease.
+Below I’ve included a chart that tracks the TSH and FT4 levels over time in autoimmune thyroiditis and Hashimoto’s disease.

-You can see that at times the TSH is incredibly high indicating a hypothyroid states, which then turns into a very suppressed TSH indicating a state of hyperthyroidism.
+You can see that at times the TSH is incredibly high indicating a hypothyroid state, which then turns into a very suppressed TSH indicating a state of hyperthyroidism.

 The symptoms between these states differ drastically.

 While the TSH is high patients may experience the symptoms listed above in addition to the hypothyroid symptoms below.

 While the TSH is low patients may experience symptoms of hyperthyroidism.

 I’ve included a list of these types of symptoms as well to give you an idea of what type of symptoms you may be experiencing when hyperthyroid.